-Your CV will typically receive 30 seconds initial attention.
-Follow these rules to make sure that you make a good impression fast, because otherwise it'll be on the reject pile within those 30 seconds.
+Your CV will typically receive 30 seconds of initial attention.
+Follow these rules to make sure that you make a good impression fast because otherwise, it'll be on the reject pile within those 30 seconds.

 Don't include 'skills' that even office juniors have

 So you can use Microsoft Office, Word, Excel, Outlook?
-You know how to 'surf the web'?
+Do you know how to 'surf the web'?
 You can 'get by on a Mac'?
 Well done, but I already assumed that you could, in much the same way that I assumed you can read your emails and write your name!

 Don't refer to yourself in the third person

 This isn't your biography.
 You didn't hire a ghostwriter.
-You will probably sound wierd.
+You will probably sound weird.

 Don't use cliches to describe yourself